Historic Michigan Lighthouses Hit GSA Auction Block

-- As part of the National Historic Lighthouse Preservation Act (NHLPA) program, GSA is offering these lighthouses through an online auction at realestatesales.gov.
+- As part of the NHLPA program, GSA is offering these lighthouses through an online auction at realestatesales.gov.

 - Interested bidders will need to complete an online registration form and submit a registration deposit.

 “Lighthouses like these in Michigan have deep roots and sentimental value as local historic landmarks.
 Through public sales, GSA is able to save taxpayer dollars on operation and maintenance of these lights while helping to find new owners who can preserve these treasures.”

 Since 2000, GSA has administered the NHLPA with its partners, the National Park Service and the United States Coast Guard.
-To date, 119 lighthouses have been sold or transferred out of federal ownership, with 73 transferred at no cost to preservationists, and 41 sold by auction to the public.
+To date, 119 lighthouses have been sold or transferred out of federal ownership, with 74 transferred at no cost to preservationists, and 45 sold by auction to the public.